AnuragLodhi/OpenGl-setup/README.md

 # OpenGl-setup
-Basic setup of OpenGL using GLFW and GLEW
+Basic setup of OpenGL using GLFW and GLEW <br>
+Creates a simple window with red color as a background